Amine-Belgacem/wdmc-debian8/install-debian-terminal-log.md

 # WDMC Debian 8 Install Log

-Raw terminal log from a successful Debian 8 (Jessie) restore on WD My Cloud Gen1.
-This is an unedited historical log.
+Raw terminal log from a successful Debian 8 (Jessie) restore on a WD My Cloud Gen 1.
+This is an unedited historical record and is provided for reference only.
 Do not use it as an installation procedure.

 ```text
 root@mint:/# parted /dev/sdd